NewHorizonAthlone/react-wp-headless/README.md

-# New Horizon React WP Template / Headless CMS
+# New Horizon React Headless CMS
-This repo will be used to help train devs on how our React WP template (production) is built and then how to update utilising learnt best pratices.
+This repo will be used to help get developers up and running on how our React WP template (production) is built and then how to update utilizing learnt best practices.

 What we will be using:
 - [Node / NPM](https://nodejs.org/en/download/)